Can Someone Run a Background Check Without My Permission? (Yes & No)

 For example, some individuals may decide to run a background check before pursuing a relationship with a partner they met online.
 Others may want to run a background check on a neighbor, coach, or youth leader who is left alone with their children.
 As long as the information obtained through the background check is not being used for official reasons, you do not need to seek prior permission before running the screening.2

 Since another person can look into a person’s background for personal reasons, without warning, you may be worried about what the check will ultimately reveal, especially if you have a criminal record.
-If you’re wondering what information on your background is publicly available, you can learn how to get a background check on yourself to verify that the information is correct and up to date.
+If you’re wondering what information on your background is publicly available, you can learn how to perform a background investigation on yourself to verify that the information is correct and up to date.

 While there may be no legal repercussions to running a background check on a personal connection, there may be ethical or moral concerns.
 Often, the decision to personally conduct a background check can impact trust and relationships between friends, if the individual were to find out.
 Ultimately, however, it is your call to determine if running a background check on a friend, neighbor, or school peer is truly necessary.